Vaishnav-Kanhirathingal/PassMark/README.md

 ### Auto lock

 The app auto locks itself if pushed to recents.
-The locking has a delay set to ensure it wasn't user error (accidentally exiting the app just to re-enter instantly)
+The locking has a delay set to ensure it wasn't user error. (accidentally exiting the app just to re-enter instantly)

 <img src="https://github.com/user-attachments/assets/392ca41a-a4d4-4a72-9349-739108cc9e24" alt="show auto lock screen unlocking via fingerprint" width="410">